eunomia-bpf/KEN/evaluation/README.md

 ## baseline

-- use llm directly to generate eBPF programs
+use llm and vector data base examples to generate eBPF programs:

+1. zero shot
+2. few shot with basic eBPF examples
+3. few shot with vector database

+use retry and pre-search for hook points:

+1.